lojikil/carML/README.md

 # Overview of carML

-_carML_ (pronounce "caramel"), previously called _XL/29_ (eXperimental Language No. 29), is meant to take ideas from PowerLogo & Yeti, mixed in with my experiences of working with [Digamma](http://lojikil.com/p/digamma/).
+_carML_ (pronounced "car-mul", caramel), previously called _XL/29_ (eXperimental Language No. 29), is meant to take ideas from PowerLogo & Yeti, mixed in with my experiences of working with [Digamma](http://lojikil.com/p/digamma/).
 It's meant to be:

 - tiny